-4. Submission with required documents:
+4. Supporting application documents:

 - Original expression of interest from section 1 should be resubmitted.
 It can be in a revised form. - References/letters of recommendation.
 We require two references, one will be professional/academic references and the other personal (colleague, friend, but not relative or spouse).
 References will support the candidate intellectual ability, motivation to work in an academic demanding context, and the ability to work with a wide range of stakeholders.
 Ask referees to see the 'evaluation criteria' for further guidance. - A letter of endorsement from a research intuition or current line manager.
-The letter should acknowledge that the candidate's intended research training will benefit institutional research capacity. - Only official documents issued by a recognised institution; any transcript not in English should be accompanied by a certified translation.
-Any candidates applying require either a standard or higher competency level in English with the test being taken less than two years before the date of this application.
-Transcripts should give detailed information of the individual grades received as part of your university-level qualifications to date. - Because the global academy award will only cover institution fees for a diploma or MSc or PhD, and some research cost for the studies, the candidate should demonstrate with a document (e.g. employer, other scholarship, bank statement) that she/he has the funds/sponsor to cover the other costs associated with the studies such as living expenses, travel, insurance. - CV/résumé is compulsory for all applications.
+The letter should acknowledge that the candidate's intended research training will benefit institutional research capacity. - University Transcripts.
+Only official documents issued by a recognised institution; any transcript not in English should be accompanied by a certified translation.
+If English is not the language of professional training, proof of proficiency in English language (International English Language Testing System IELTS Test).
+If the candidate is already accepted for a master by an English language university in LMIC, the English test result is not required. - Other financial support.
+Because the global academy award will only cover institution fees for a masters (MSc), the candidate should demonstrate with a document (e.g. employer, other scholarship, bank statement) that she/he has the funds/sponsor to cover the other costs associated with the studies (living expenses, travel, insurance).

+• CV/résumé is compulsory for all applications.